Funscript-Flow/Funscript-Flow/README.md

 **Technical Overview:**

-This uses a purely mathematical approach with no machine learning, and can make a good funscript for pretty much any source video.
+This uses a purely mathematical approach with no machine learning, and can make a pretty OK funscript for any source video.
 It’s performed well on:

 * Blurry 2005 cell phone footage from that time in the walk-in.
 * The stylings of directors with shaky hands, and unhealthy fondness for Dutch angles.